IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 flight, i.e., transmitted but not yet acknowledged.
 The reference window is however not an absolute limit as slack is given to efficiently transmit temporary larger media objects, such as video frames.
-This means that the algoritm prefers to build up a queue in the network rather than on the sender side.
+This means that the algorithm prefers to build up a queue in the network rather than on the sender side.
 Additional congestion that this causes will reflect back and cause a reduction of the reference window.

-Reference window is reduced if congestion is detected.
-Similar as for LEDBAT the reference window is reduced either by a fixed fraction in case of packet loss or Classic ECN marking, or if the estimated queue delay exceeds a given threshold depending on how much the delay exceeds the threshold.
+The reference window is reduced if congestion is detected.
+Similar to LEDBAT, the reference window is reduced either by a fixed fraction in case of packet loss or Classic ECN marking, or if the estimated queue delay exceeds a given threshold, depending on how much the delay exceeds the threshold.
 SCReAMv2 reduces the reference window in proportion to the fraction of marked packets if L4S is used (scalable congestion control).